Is Climate Change Wrecking Your Sleep? (Hint: Yes!)

 If you think it's too hot to sleep, you may be right, and what's worse, it could be packing on the pounds.

 Stock Asso/ShutterstockWe’ve got yet another thing to add to the list of bad things climate change is doing to your body right now.
 We already know that it’s associated with an increase in seasonal allergies, diabetes, gestational diabetes (diabetes during pregnancy) and Lyme disease.
+There’s even a rise of eco-anxiety (anxiety specific to environmental problems).
 Much as we’d like to advise you not to lose sleep over it, the fact is, global warming may also be harming your ability to get a good night of shut-eye.
 That’s the take-away from a scientific study published in the journal, Science Advances, the first study ever to examine the implications of climate change for human sleep.

 Using data from 765,000 survey respondents in the United States from 2002 to 2011, coupled with nighttime temperature data, the researchers found that higher nighttime temperatures are associated with self-reported sleep problems, with the largest effects seen during summer and among lower-income and elderly subjects (who may not have easy access to air conditioning).
 As little as a one-degree Celsius increase in nighttime temperature translates to three nights of trouble sleeping per 100 individuals per month, per the study.
 That quickly adds up to nearly 9 million nights per month, or approximately 110 million nights per year, according to the study, which also predicts that “every location in the United States may experience an increased incidence of trouble sleeping due to nighttime warming induced by future climate change.”